 Hubs for Trade and Logistics

-Many border towns host customs clearance facilities, bonded warehouses, and freight inspection stations that streamline import/export processes.
-These infrastructures attract investment in warehousing, transportation, and ancillary services.
-The presence of a border crossing also stimulates local real estate markets and supports a workforce that specializes in customs brokerage, logistics management, and trade finance.
-According to a World Bank report on trade facilitation, efficient border management can significantly reduce trade costs, and border towns are the frontline beneficiaries of such improvements.
+Many border towns are equipped with customs clearance facilities, bonded warehouses, and freight inspection stations that streamline import/export procedures.
+These infrastructures attract investment in warehousing, transportation, and ancillary services like customs brokerage and trade finance.
+The presence of a border crossing also stimulates local real estate markets and sustains a specialized workforce.
+According to a World Bank report on trade facilitation, efficient border management can significantly reduce trade costs, with border towns acting as frontline beneficiaries of such improvements.

 Cross-Border Labor Markets